 In a joint press release, Four Wheel Campers (FWC), the leading manufacturer of pop-up truck campers in America, just announced a historic sponsorship with Truck Camper Adventure (TCA), an online magazine specializing in overland truck campers, reviews, and 4WD exploration.
 Sponsorship will consist of a 2023 Four Wheel Camper Grandby, a lightweight, pop-up truck camper made for long-bed trucks.
 The brand-new Grandby will be mounted on an updated 2003 Ford F250 with the legendary 7.3L Power Stroke turbo diesel.
-The truck will be outfitted with a 4-inch lift, a Banks Monster Sport Exhaust, a Trail-Ready front bumper, and Cooper size-37 tires.
+The truck will be outfitted with a 4-inch lift, a Banks Monster Sport Exhaust and Banks Rear Differential Cover, Hellwig LP-35 Helper Springs and a Hellwig Rear Sway Bar, a Buckstop Trail-Ready front bumper, an Easy Hitch Step, Rancho 9000 Shocks, and Nitto Ridge Grappler size-35 all-terrain tires.

 “Four Wheel Campers is very excited to embark on this new project with Mello Mike of Truck Camper Adventure,” said Dan Welty, VP of Four Wheel Campers.
 “We are looking forward to building Mike a new FWC pop-up truck camper for his Ford F-250.
 Our team is thankful to be part of the project.
 We wish Mike the best and hope that he will be able to explore areas he hasn’t been able to before.
 Having a small, narrow, lightweight camper will open up his ability to explore back-country, dirt roads like never before.”